 So after getting a lot of feedback, I decided to fix this STUPID MISTAKE and write a new opening scene showing how the lovers meet and get the idea to conduct the fateful interview.

 What about your manuscript?
 Have you opened with the wrong scene?
 Are you making POV mistakes?
 Are you in the throws of whipping your novel into shape?
-Share your experiences!
-We gals LOVE the writing process!
+Sign up for our new revision course:

 While you’re at it, check out the revisions Whitney worked on in her novel for more ideas!